itskalender/itskalender/README.md

 - 👀 I’m interested in web technologies
-- 🌱 I’m currently trying to sharpen my React.js & JavaScript knowledge
+- 🌱 I’m currently trying to sharpen my React & JavaScript knowledge

 <!---
 toptaskalender/toptaskalender is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.